CDerrick0426/TemperatureWeatherCalculator/README.md

 Workload/Communication:
 Workload in this project was fairly balanced between all three members.
 Each developed a full class, and Chad worked on the GUI as well as it was an easy task and allowed for a more consistent, albiet basic, design.
 Help menu was collaborated between all three to allow for better descriptions of each function.
 Communication was key and everyone communicated very well.
 Overall, a great group to work with.

+Apache Netbeans was used to create and test the UI.

 Updated 4/30/2022

 NOTE: All temperatures on ClothingMenu and WeatherMenu are in Fahrenheit.